Info for Doctors

 Please, fill out the requisition form (use this form) with the following text: “a scoliosis and kyphosis full spine PA and lateral views x-ray” to allow for the appropriate radiological assessment of the patient’s condition.

-The x-ray should be done at the University of Alberta Diagnostic Imaging Centre, on the ground floor of the Main Hospital, room1C1.
+It is required that the x-ray be done at the University of Alberta Diagnostic Imaging Centre, on the ground floor of the Main Hospital, room 1C1.
 The x-ray can be taken Mon-Fri 7:30 to 3:30 pm.
-The patients should request the images be put on a CD specifying that it is for Curvy Spine clinic, and then pick it up on the 2nd floor of the same building.
+The patients should request the images be sent to us, Curvy Spine clinic, for a continuous care with our clinic.

 Thank you for your referral!
 Please, read on about the Schroth method, research and what we can do for patients with scoliosis, kyphosis and other spinal disorders.